fdatri/fdatri.github.io/_posts/2024-06-10-I-squared-with-different-sample-sizes.md

 ## Conclusions: Interpreting Heterogeneity

 In our example, we have a $\tau$ of 0.1 with a mean effect of 1; this could be interpreted as the effect of the treatment varying with a standard deviation of 10% relative to its absolute value.
-This indicates that the true negative effects are almost 0%, and that 95% of the true effects are expected to lie within an interval of $\pm 19.6$% around the mean effect size.
+This indicates that the true negative effects are almost 0%, and that 95% of the true effects are expected to lie within an interval of ±19.6% around the mean effect size.
 Without further context, I would say that this is an effect with low heterogeneity.
 Generally, $\tau$ should be interpreted contextually within the field of studies, relative to how similar treatments or effects within that field vary.
 However, the same principle should apply to Cohen's *d*, where the usual cutoffs are often interpreted in a mindless manner.

 ## References
 Borenstein, M. (2020).
-Research Note: In a meta-analysis, the I² index does not tell us how much the effect size varies across studies.
-Journal of Physiotherapy, 66(2), 135-139.
+Research Note: In a meta-analysis, the I² index does not tell us how much the effect size varies across studies. *Journal of Physiotherapy*, 66(2), 135-139.

+Borenstein, M., Cooper, H., Hedges, L., & Valentine, J. (2009).
+Effect sizes for continuous data. *The handbook of research synthesis and meta-analysis*, 2, 221-235.

+Viechtbauer, W. [Metafor Project](https://metafor-project.org/doku.php/tips:i2_multilevel_multivariate): Useful resources for computing $I^2$ in more complex models.